 CASAS recommends that individuals who score too low on the Level A/B pretest to obtain a scale score receive additional instruction and then retest on the alternate Level A test form.
 Additionally, individuals who score too low on the Level C/D pretest to receive a scale score must retest at the next lower level to obtain a scale score.

-Individuals who achieve a high-end (conservative estimate) scale score on a Level A/B pretest .
+Individuals who achieve a high-end (conservative estimate) scale score on a Level A/B pretest or posttest may retest at Level C/D to get an accurate baseline pretest score, or use the conservative estimate score, as outlined in the Math GOALS Test Administration Manual.

 Testing Time for Math GOALS